What does your Refund Status look like today!

 There is no given time of how long it will take to get a refund from the Internal Revenue Service.
-The IRS states on its website that they issue 9 out of 10 Income Tax Refunds within 21 Days.
+The IRS states on its website that they try to issue 9 out of 10 Income Tax Refunds within 21 Days.
 Every Single person has a different situation.
 Your friend may get theirs a week before you.
-This acceptance process is a is based on first in first out system.
-Your tax returns filing number will determine what order your return is processed.
-This does not guarantee you a refund you will get a refund if all your information is keyed in correctly.
+Your Cycle Code will determine what order your return is processed.
+This does not guarantee you a refund for any certain day.

 If your Income Tax Return was approved for a Refund this is what you will see

 And the Final Step to Claiming your Income Tax Refund is Refund Sent

 If you get this message you should feel good.
 Based on experience not very many tax filers ever get to see this message.
 The “Where’s My Refund” Tool never seems to make it past 2 bars before taxpayers are checking their bank for their Income Tax Refund.

 Let’s say that something did not look correct on your Tax Return and you lose your “Where’s My Refund” Refund Status Bars.